Skip to Content

 Queenstown is a remote mountain town with very little light pollution.
 This means you can see the stars like never before and if you’re traveling with kids from the city, it’s likely they’ll be amazed!

-If seeing the stars on your own isn’t interesting enough then you can actually do stargazing tours in Queenstown.
-These tours are operated through Skyline at the top of Bob’s Peak and on the tour, you’ll stare through high-powered telescopes to view planets, stars, and even the international space station.
+If seeing the stars on your own isn’t interesting enough, then you can actually do stargazing tours in Queenstown.
+These tours are operated through Skyline at the top of Bob’s Peak and on the tour, you’ll stare through high-powered telescopes to view planets, stars, and even the International Space Station.
+It is super fascinating to learn more about the night sky, but it gets a little pricey to get to the top.

-Things to do with Kids that are Cheap
+Cheap Things to do in Queenstown with Kids

 18. Take the gondola up to Bob’s Peak